 What Are The Key Factors (Nutritionally) For Weight Loss?

-The key nutritional factors for weight loss come down to one thing more than almost any other: fiber.
-A study comparing high-fiber rye bread to refined wheat found that the specific kind of bread mattered far less than the fiber it delivered — fiber that drives fullness, steadier energy, and an easier-to-sustain calorie deficit.
+The key nutritional factor for weight loss comes down to one thing more than almost any other: fiber.
+A study comparing high-fiber rye bread to refined wheat found that the specific kind of bread mattered far less than the fiber it delivered.
+Fiber is what drives fullness, steadier energy, and a calorie deficit you can actually sustain.

 Listen to the full episode of The Garage Gym Athlete Podcast